QuantAMMProtocol/quantammsim/docs/source/tutorials/getting_started.rst

 Your First Simulation
 ---------------------

-Let's create a simple momentum-based AMM pool and run a simulation:
+Let's create a simple balancer-style AMM pool and run a simulation:

 .. code-block:: python

     from quantammsim.runners.jax_runners import do_run_on_historic_data
+    import jax.numpy as jnp

     # Set up a basic simulation
     run_fingerprint = {